antkudruk/uniformfactory/README.md

 Let's take a look at some examples.

-### Empty wrapper
+## Empty Adapter

 Here is an example of **Wrapper** interface to be implemented by wrappers.
-It doesn't have any method so far and it's shown here just for the sake of demonstrating the concept.
+It doesn't have any method so far.
+It's shown here just for the sake of demonstrating the concept.

 ```